-To reduce solar heat gain while maintaining desired light and ventilation, our range of Interior Blinds are an excellent energy efficient option.
+To reduce solar heat gain while maintaining desired light and ventilation, our range of Indoor Blinds are an excellent energy efficient option.

-To maximise this insulation effect, we recommend installing interior blinds to windows that face South and West.
+To maximize this insulation effect, we recommend installing interior blinds to windows that face South and West.

 Exterior Blinds and Awnings:

-By blocking the sun before it has a chance to get into the house, Exterior Blinds and Awnings are, in some cases, your most energy-efficient option.
+By blocking the sun before it has a chance to get into the house, Outdoor Blinds and Awnings are, in some cases, your most energy-efficient option.

 Our Aluminium Roller Shutters, for example, can prevent up to 70% of the heat entering the home, while also retaining heat throughout winter.